opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 - Forgiving: Tolerates typos.

 Implement autocomplete in one of three ways: prefixes, edge N-grams, and completion suggesters.
 Use these same methods to implement instant search.
-Instant search is where you show search results as your users type.
+Instant search is where you show search results as your user types.

 ### Prefixes (query time)